intelie/gitbook-drilling/features/permission-schema.md

 ## User Permissions

-Besides the [permissions defined by the Intelie Live platform](https://platform.intelie.com/features/access-permision#user-basic-permissions), other specific permissions are added by the Drilling Solution.
+Besides the [permissions defined by the INTELIE Live platform](https://platform.intelie.com/features/access-permision#user-basic-permissions), other specific permissions are added by the Drilling Solution.